Learn The Difference Between Open-Back Vs Resonator Banjos!

 Is it possible to remove the resonator from your banjo?

-Sure it is possible to remove the resonator off your banjo, however, that won’t bring you any benefits and with lower the volume that your instrument is producing.
+Sure it is possible to remove the resonator from your banjo, however, that won’t bring you any benefits and with lower the volume that your instrument is producing.